gbdev/gb-asm-tutorial/src/part3/story-screen.md

 ## Initiating up the Story Screen

-The "InitStoryState" does not have any logic in it.
-We're just going to turn on the LCD and that's it.
-The reason for this is that most of this game state's logic will occur in it's update function.
+In the "InitStoryState" we'll just going to turn on the LCD.
+Most of the game state's logic will occur in its update function.

 > **NOTE:** The text macros file is included so our story text has the proper character maps.